gavinsawyer/ngx-firebase-web-authn/README.md

 # ngx-firebase-web-authn
 #### `AngularFire` `Firebase Authentication` `Firebase Functions` `Firestore` `SimpleWebAuthn`
-An Angular Firebase extension for authentication with WebAuthn passkeys.
+An AngularFire extension for authentication with WebAuthn passkeys.

 See the demo online at https://ngx-firebase-web-authn.web.app.
 ### [@ngx-firebase-web-authn/browser](libs/browser)